landmarco/Recession-Indicator/README.md

-### Python libraries needed can be installed using Anaconda on Windows.
+### Python libraries needed can be installed using Anaconda.
 * numpy
 * pandas
 * keras (needs tensorflow and theano, with tensorflow being the backend to keras)